Skip to content

 • lines 55 and 56 show how to construct output - FlowControl object accept context being None, string or list of strings - None represent flow termination for the batch element, strings are expected to be selectors for next steps, passed in input.

-Implementation of flow-control non-SIMD block
+Implementation of flow-control - batch variant

 Example provides and comments out implementation of random continue block